From All of Us to All of You: Denmark

 It ends with Bjørn Tidmand singing "When You Wish upon a Star" in Danish ("Når Du Ser et Stjerneskud") and a sneak peek of either an upcoming or a clip from a recently or soon-to-be-released Disney feature film.

 Finland

-In Finland, the show is called Samu Sirkan joulutervehdys, (Jiminy Cricket's Christmas Greeting) and is shown every Christmas Eve evening on MTV3.
+In Finland, the show is called Samu Sirkan joulutervehdys, (Jiminy Cricket's Christmas Greeting) and is shown every Christmas Eve evening and Christmas morning on MTV3.

 The Finnish version features clips from the following shorts: